Your Care Record

 People living in Leicester, Leicestershire and Rutland (LLR) are set to receive better, safer care and treatment, thanks to the introduction of joined-up health and care records.

-The LLR Care Record (LLRCR), part of the national Shared Care Records (ShCR) programme, will bring together a person’s separate records into a structured, easy-to-read format.
-This will give health and care professionals directly involved in an individual’s care a more complete view of the care and treatment that they have received across all services.
+The LLR Care Record (LLR CR), part of the national Connecting Care Records programme, brings together a person’s separate records into a structured, easy-to-read format.
+This gives health and care professionals directly involved in an individual’s care a more complete view of the care and treatment that they have received across all services.

 All records are strictly confidential and can only be accessed by clinical and care staff who are directly involved in an individual’s care.